getgauge/docs.gauge.org/plugins.rst

 -  `screenshot <https://github.com/getgauge/gauge_screenshot>`__

-The screenshot plugin is installed at first run automatically.
+The screenshot plugin is installed automatically on the first run.

 Language/Reporting Plugins
 --------------------------